jmal684/Ewidencja_pracownikow/README.md

 ## Languages/Technologies:
 - Java
 ## Functionalities:
-It is a console application created for managing workers's records.
+It is a console application written in a MVC model, created for managing workers's records.
 Functionalities:
 - adding wokers
 - deleting workers
 - browsing through records